 Not the most persuasive speaking, is it?

 I like my clients to be a bit more imaginative than that–so I arm them with an arsenal of anecdotes.
-But since it’s still the most common first question I’m using it here.
-Also, we need to nail our elevator pitches, am I right?)I like my clients to be a bit more imaginative than that, so I arm them with an arsenal of anecdotes.
-Click To Tweet
+But since it’s still the most common first question, I’m using it here.
+Also, we need to nail our elevator pitches, am I right?)

 I jest not with you, folks.
-I’ve asked this question to thousands & thousands of clients over the past 20 years (for training–not conversation 🙂 ) and nearly invariably I get at least three passive words before they answer the question.
+I’ve asked this question to thousands & thousands of clients over the past 20 years (for training–not conversation 🙂 ), and nearly invariably, I get at least three passive words before they answer the question.

 7. Facial expressions

-There’s some little known info come up right here, folks.
+There’s some little-known info coming up right here, folks.
 What is your face doing?
 When I first started my business as a small child back in 1996, I scrunched up my forehead all day long.

 Stress Shows in Your Face

 Like, who’s this cutie pie & why’s he so stressed out?
-He’s got tension in his brow that can easily distract from his message as well as cause him to have a higher pitch and get anxious.
+He’s got tension in his brow that can easily distract from his message and cause him to have a higher pitch and get anxious.

 Your face should be a blank canvas so you can use your facial expressions as bold, italics, or underline to underscore your message.
 Not something that distracts from your message.
 Oh, and no lines on your face?
 Cool byproduct.
-Having a face that provides the nuances to your verbal message helps you become a persuasive communicator!Use your facial expressions as bold, italics or underline to underscore your message.
-Click To Tweet
+Having a face that provides the nuances to your verbal message helps you become a persuasive communicator!

 Up next: The solution to these problems.